saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 :::note

-To install your iOS app on our cloud devices we need to include our own provisioning profile in your app.
-We use a [resigning process](#sauce-labs-resigning-enablements) to include our provisioning profile in your app.
++To install your iOS app on our real devices we need to include our own provisioning profile in your app.
+For that, we use a [resigning process](#sauce-labs-resigning-enablements) to include our provisioning profile in your app.
 While this process does not modify the functionality of the app, it touches [certain entitlements in your app](#sauce-labs-resigning-enablements).

-It is possible to disable the resigining process by buying your own private devices with dedicated provisioning profiles, see [here](#private-devices).
+In order to disable the resigning process, you must buy your own private with dedicated provisioning profiles, see [here](#private-devices).
+Once you have such private devices, disabling can be achieved in one of these two ways:
+1. Use an [ad-hoc provisioning profile](https://developer.apple.com/help/account/manage-profiles/create-an-ad-hoc-provisioning-profile/) and you embed in it the private device's UDID.
+2. Use an [enterprise certificate](https://developer.apple.com/help/account/create-certificates/create-enterprise-distribution-certificates/): this does not require you to embed the device's UDID to the provisioning profile.

 :::

-## Creating .ipa Files for Appium Testing
+## Creating .ipa files for Appium testing

 ### Building an .app Bundle